rheild/auro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve this project
 title: Bug
 labels: ''
 assignees: ''